qusers/qsource/README.md

 of cleaning parts of the code such as an odd call to acosd which only use to work on old IBM proprietary compilers.

-So there are now three testing versions now:
+So there are three testing versions now:

     testing/masoud
     testing/esguerra